What to Expect When Visiting the Hospital:

 - 1 support person/driver for patients in outpatient surgery and outpatient clinics

-- 2 support people for critically ill patients who may be at end of life
+- Spouse/Partner, children, parents and siblings may visit critically ill patients who may be at end of life

 - Good-bye visit from a military member being deployed (w/military ID)